gowthamrao/pyDocumentChunker/DOCUMENTATION.md

-# Advanced Text Segmentation Package: Technical Documentation
+# pyDocumentChunker Package: Technical Documentation

-This document provides a detailed technical documentation of the Advanced Text Segmentation package, mapping its features and implementation directly to the Functional Requirements Document (FRD).
+This document provides a detailed technical documentation of the pyDocumentChunker package, mapping its features and implementation directly to the Functional Requirements Document (FRD).

 ## 1.0 Introduction and Scope